 The pay pool panel is normally composed of the pay pool manager and those who report directly to him/her.
-Their purpose is to share a common understanding of the organization's mission, goals, and objectives when reviewing the assessments of subordinate supervisors and bring a common perspective to how employees are evaluated and, therefore, compensated.
+Their purpose is to share a common understanding of the organization mission, goals, and objectives when reviewing the assessments of subordinate supervisors and bring a common perspective to how employees are evaluated and, therefore, compensated.

 Employees are assessed based on the same three factors addressed in the PRD within a high, medium, or low range of categorical scores.
 The factor descriptors are written to reflect the highest level of contribution expectations for each broadband level.
 This provides perspective for a rating supervisor.
-If the individual is contributing solidly against all of the major points in the level descriptors, then a higher categorical rating would be appropriate.
-On the other hand, someone who is only contributing against some of the descriptor requirements, or all requirements but to a limited degree, would earn a lower categorical rating.
-A numerical score is determined for each factor, totaled, divided by three, and then rounded to the nearest whole number to produce an Overall Contribution Score, or OCS.
+If the individual is contributing solidly against all of the major points in the descriptor provided, then a higher category of rating would be appropriate.
+On the other hand, someone who is only contributing against some of the descriptor requirements or all requirements but to a limited degree would earn a lower categorical rating.
+A numerical score is determined for each factor, and the total is divided by three, then rounded to the nearest whole number, to produce an Overall Contribution Score, or OCS.

-The results are then reviewed again by the pay pool panel to confirm employees with the same categorical scores, numerical scores, and ratings of record have indeed contributed and performed in an equivalent manner.
-If there are concerns about how employees are grouped together, further discussion and/or OCS and rating of record adjustments may be required.
+The results are then reviewed again by the pay pool panel to confirm employees with the same categorical and numerical scores have indeed contributed in an equivalent manner.
+If there are concerns about how employees are grouped together, further discussion and/or OCS adjustments may be required.

-The pay pool panel conducts a final review of the performance ratings of record, OCS, and the recommended compensation adjustments for the pay pool members.
-The pay pool panel has the authority to make OCS adjustments, after discussion with the supervisor/initial rating official, to insure equity and consistency in the ranking of all employees.
-Final approval of the OCS and rating of record rests with the pay pool manager.
+The pay pool panel conducts a final review of the OCS and the recommended compensation adjustments for the pay pool members.
+The pay pool panel has the authority to make OCS adjustments, after discussion with the supervisor/initial rating official, to ensure equity and consistency in the ranking of all employees.
+Final approval of the OCS rests with the pay pool manager.